GauriJ6/JourneyCraft/DEPLOYMENT.md

 - [ ] Email notifications work (if configured)
 - [ ] All features tested in production environment

-Your Travel Rogue application should now be live and accessible to users!
+Your Journey Craft application should now be live and accessible to users!